 Quality of hire

 Retaining talent is paramount, and the quality of hire metric is your compass.
 It’s calculated by assessing the percentage of candidates accepted for employment and retained.
 It’s crucial to aim for a high-quality hiring rate, as low-quality hires can squander precious resources and time.
+For instance, a high-quality hire might be someone who gets promoted within a year.
+Companies like Google use Structured interviews to ensure they hire top performers, resulting in better quality hires.

 Interview-to-hire ratio